Entertainment Connection Mentor Apprenticeship Program Tuitions Accommodate President Obama's Education Bill

 “Mentoring the Recording Connection students who come into the studio and begin processing and doing stuff is the most rewarding thing.
 They’re actually involved in all aspects of the studio,” said program mentor, Donny Baker, also an engineer and producer.
 “Recording school alternative students don’t just learn to record, they learn the studio business.”

-The Film Connection offers a variety of financial aid packages to students who qualify including Sallie Mae, the nation’s leader in higher education loans offers low cost loans to qualified students.
+The Film Connection offers a variety of financial aid packages to students who qualify, not including Sallie Mae.

 About Entertainment Career Connection, Inc.

 Founded in 1984, the Film Connection has provided mentor apprentice (extern) programs for the film, radio, television and the music recording industries in more than 100 U.S. cities in all 50 states.
 The programs, where graduates find their dream careers, provide the entertainment industry with apprentices and entry level employees.
-The Entertainment Career Connection offers a complete financial aid package from Sallie Mae the nation’s leading provider of student loans, and other financial aid programs.
 More than 6,000 students have graduated from Entertainment Career Connection programs, creating a vast alumni network worldwide.

 Entertainment Career Connection has a reputation for having the finest radio, recording, music production and acting programs in the entertainment media industry.
 Unlike any other schools, students learn by doing from successful mentors in real world situations including active recording studio sessions, on real film sets and at actual on air radio stations as opposed to simulated classrooms where the pressures of client interaction and real deadlines do not exist.